 - How to choose the most suitable material for building your small house;

-- How to fix things in your small house;
+- Simple ways of fixing things in your small house;

-- How to plan correctly go through all the construction stages;
+- How to plan correctly and go through all the construction stages;

-Did you like this collection of small house plans?
+Did you like this collection of unique small house plans?
 See more small plans and designs here.

 New: Stylish prefab and custom shipping container homes from 15 containerized home builders!
 Take a look!